I did one of these posts in the spring and thought it was so fun to hear everyone’s answers. (Check out the spring post here).

 Oh, and I always make sure to drink electrolytes on the days I use the sauna–ideally during and after my session–to ensure that I’m rehydrating properly after losing all of that sweat.

 I’ve posted about these before, but Tyler and I both swear by LMNT’s electrolyte packets.
-They don’t have any sugar in them (eye rolling at you, Liquid IV) and taste like really salty Gatorade–we love the citrus flavor.
+They don’t have any sugar in them (eye rolling at you, Liquid IV).
+They taste like really salty Gatorade–we love the citrus flavor.
 You have to dilute these a lot, though, or else it tastes like you’ve been waterboarded by the Dead Sea.
 I pour mine into my 30 oz Stanley tumbler with ice cold water and shake it up a TON.
 (I also love these electrolytes for breastfeeding but that’s a topic for another day).
-The best price I’ve found for these is on Thrive Market, btw (use my link for $40 off your next order).
+The best price I’ve found for these is on Thrive Market.
+By the way, use my link for $40 off your next order.

 Anyway, I know a lot of gyms have saunas, but if you aren’t already paying for a gym..it might be worth looking into your local YMCA!
 I find the Y extremely affordable for what you get: ours costs just $90 per month for the whole family–pretty good for full access to a state-of-the-art gym and pool that overlooks the Pacific Ocean!?!?
 The child-watch program is awesome too and has allowed Tyler and I to actually go together sometimes.
 It feels like a teeny tiny (sweaty) date, lol.

 We finally got our backyard to a functional state in June (read: replaced the “weed garden” with more turf and put up a pergola).
 We still need to finish the landscaping but aren’t in a huge rush–what are “next year’s” for, after all?